ckfinder/ckfinder-plugin-database-adapter-php/README.md

 ## Configuration Options

-This plugin registers a new backend adapter type named `database`.
-To make use of the adapter, define a new backend with `adapter` set to `database`, and provide required configuration options like presented below:
+This plugin registers a new [backend adapter type](http://docs.cksource.com/ckfinder3-php/configuration.html#configuration_options_backends) named `database`.
+To use the adapter, define a new backend with the `adapter` option set to `database`, and provide required configuration options as presented below:

 ```php
 $config['backends'][] = array(